-Non-verbal communication can vary between cultures.
-Non-verbal signals acceptable in one culture may be completely unacceptable or even offensive in another.
+Nonverbal communication has a powerful effect on relationships and effective service provision.
+Nonverbal signals acceptable in one culture may be completely unacceptable or even offensive in another.

-- On entering a temple or monastic building and in many cases a Buddhist home-shoes and any head covering should be removed. - At monasteries, temples and shrines in homes, Buddhists will usually bow three times before a statue of the Buddha, as a means of paying respect to the example of the Buddha, to his teachings, and to the Enlightened monks and nuns.
-Non-Buddhists are not expected to bow. - Lay Buddhists will often bow as a mark of respect to monks, nuns and, in some cultures, to elders. - Some Buddhist monks and nuns are generally not allowed to come into direct physical contact with members of the opposite gender. - Police and soldiers (or any other person) should not carry weapons into a Buddhist temple or monastery. - In some traditions pointing the soles of the feet towards a statue of the Buddha, a shrine, monks, nuns, or people in general, is considered very impolite. - Touching the head of a person is considered to be impolite.
+- On entering a temple or monastic building-and in many cases a Buddhist home-shoes and any head covering should be removed. - At monasteries, temples and shrines in homes, Buddhists will usually bow three times before a statue of the Buddha, as a means of paying respect to the example of the Buddha, to his teachings, and to the Enlightened monks and nuns.
+Non-Buddhists are not expected to bow. - Lay Buddhists will often bow as a mark of respect to monks, nuns and, in some cultures, to elders. - Some Buddhist monks and nuns are generally not allowed to come into direct physical contact with members of the opposite gender. - Police and soldiers (or any other person) should not carry weapons into a Buddhist temple or monastery. - In some traditions pointing the soles of the feet towards a statue of the Buddha, a shrine, monks, nuns, or people in general, is considered very impolite.

+Touching the head of a person is considered to be impolite.
 The only exceptions relate to special circumstances, such as during medical treatment, in which permission should be sought and will generally be readily granted.